Ira W. Claflin: Overland Campaign

 The Fighting 6th Regiment became an escort unit, under the command of Claflin, for Major General Philip Sheridan who was appointed to command the Cavalry Corps of the Army of the Potomac under the newly promoted general-in-chief Lieutenant General Ulysses S. Grant on April 5, 1864.
 Calfin's assistant, Carpenter, was semi-attached to Sheridan as a field & staff (F&S) officer to the Cavalry Corps.
 It is unknown how much of an influence Claflin and Carpenter had on Sheridan on the concept of deploying Union cavalry to become more effective and independent in roles such as long-range raids.
 Carpenter's treatise on "The Battle of Yellow Tavern" suggests that he had some influence on what was later called the Richmond or Sheridan's Raid.

 On May 8, 1864, at the beginning of the Overland Campaign, Sheridan went over his immediate superior, Major General Meade's head and told Grant that if his Cavalry Corps were let loose to operate as an independent unit, he could defeat Confederate Major General J.E.B.
 Stuart.
 "Jeb" Stuart was the most prominent and able cavalry officer of the south.
 Grant was intrigued and convinced Meade of the value of Sheridan's request.

 The May 1864 Battle of Yellow Tavern was the first of four major so called strategic raids.
 The others being the Trevilian in June 1864, the Wilson-Kautz in late June, and the First Deep Bottom in July 1864.
 Of all of these, only the Battle of Yellow Tavern can be considered a clear Union victory.
 The defeat and resulting death of "Jeb" Stuart made this clear during the first raid.
 At best, the follow-up raids diverted Confederate forces required to deal with them from where they were needed elsewhere.

-Despite of what Carpenter and other supporters of Sheridan have written, further raids of this caliber were less than successful.
+Despite what Carpenter and other supporters of Sheridan have written, further raids of this caliber were less than successful.
 And these raids may have even hindered the Union effort by the lack of reconnaissance and intelligence Sheridan could have otherwise provided.

 On November 11, 1864, Brevett Major Claflin was appointed as a special instructor of cavalry to teach such cavalry tactics in the Department of West Virginia until July 21, 1865.

 End of the Civil War

-Through the course of the Civil War, Claflin served in at least 10 campaigns and over 100 battles related to them from the 1861 Peninsula Campaign, the 1862 Maryland Campaign, Campaign at Fredericksburg, the 1863 Gettysburg Campaign and the Chancellorsville.
+Through the course of the Civil War, Claflin served in at least 10 campaigns and over 100 battles related to them from the 1861 Peninsula Campaign, the 1862 Maryland Campaign, Campaign at Fredericksburg, the 1863 Gettysburg campaign and the Chancellorsville.